dbrizard/elwaspatid/docs/auto_examples/plot_1_WP2.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 58-60
+GENERATED FROM PYTHON SOURCE LINES 68-72

 Two identical bars with traction pulse
 --------------------------------------
+The traction pulses do not cross the contact interface.
+The pulse is trapped in the firt bar.

 ..
-GENERATED FROM PYTHON SOURCE LINES 60-63
+GENERATED FROM PYTHON SOURCE LINES 72-75

 .. code-block:: default